Joy-Anna Duggar And Fiance Austin Dominate Facebook As Wedding Date Approaches But Skips Sibling’s Birthday

 Joy-Anna Duggar and her fiance Austin Forsyth have been the major stars of Facebook in 2017.
 The young couple announced their courtship a day after Jinger Duggar got married to Jeremy Vuolo, just a few days after Joy-Anna turned 19.
 She is one of the youngest Duggars to enter a courtship, but now it looks like she will beat everyone record by becoming the youngest to get married as well!

-Joy-Anna and Austin has announced their wedding date to be October 28, 2017, which just six months away.
-Since then, they have become a regular featurettes on Duggar family Facebook, as they display that they are getting folded into the family well before their big day.
+Joy-Anna and Austin have announced their wedding date to be October 28, 2017, which just six months away.
+Since then, they have become a regular featurette on Duggar family Facebook, as they display that they are getting folded into the family well before their big day.

-In fact, her fiance is an avid flier and many of their pictures feature them decked out in flying headphones.
+In fact, her fiance is an avid flier, and many of their pictures feature them decked out in flying headphones.
 Check out the latest romantic picture that the Duggars uploaded!

 Possibly because Joy-Anna is so young, it looks like a lot of them spending time together has been mitigated by family members, whether that be one of her siblings or her parents.
 To impress the future in-laws, Austin has been getting his hands dirty doing work around the house, teaching her siblings to do some tricky manual tasks and spending down time.